GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/README.md

 A detailed description of steps to collect BigQuery logs for your GCP Projects can be found [here](https://cloud.google.com/bigquery/audit-logs)
 .

-A short description relevant to our use case in presented below -
+A short description relevant to our use case is presented below -

 1. In the GCP Cloud Console select the project you want to export the logs to.
 Go to Stackdriver --> Logging --> Exports.
 2. Click on Create Export.
 Select the following in the drop down menu below: "BigQuery", "All logs", "Any log level", "No limit", "Jump to now" respectively.